arunpersaud/TagOrganizer/README.md

 get a blue frame.
 The number of selected items is shown in the lower left of the main window.

+### EXIF

+In single item mode, you can toggle showing EXIF information by hitting the 'i' key.

 ### Tagging

 In the lower right a text entry is provided.
 Here tags can be defined